198 Contemporary Arts and Learning

-198 Contemporary Arts and Learning, also known as the 198 Gallery or 198, is an art space and gallery in Railton Road, Brixton, London, that for more than three decades has had a strong commitment to diversity, equality and inclusion.
+198 Contemporary Arts and Learning, also known as the 198 Gallery or 198, is an art space and gallery in Railton Road, Brixton, London.

 History

 The organisation, originally named Roots Community, was founded in 1988 by John "Noel" Morgan and Zoe Lindsay-Thomas.
 Lindsay-Thomas was a minicab driver and Morgan was manager of the Vargus Social Club in Landor Road.
 The organisation eventually changed its name to 198 Gallery, after its location on Railton Road.

 198's initial remit was to promote the work of contemporary African, Caribbean and Asian artists whose work represented the diversity of British society.
 198 later expanded their policy to include artists from outside the UK.